artisanfw/i18n/README.md

 echo Language::i()->trans('hour', ['n' => 2]);
 // Output: "hours"
 ```
-You can also use the `n` variable in other ways, ie: getting the name of the day:
+You may also use pluralization for other logic, such as selecting the name of a day:
 ```yaml
 day_name: >-
    {n, plural,